 Jason and his wife Alicia have been married for 11 years and live in Alabaster.
 They have one son and one daughter.
 Jason earned a B.S. from the University of Montevallo, and an M.Div from The New Orleans Baptist Theological Seminary.
 He and Alicia own a home decor business, Farmhouse + Family, and a whole-sale business called Limestone, both located in Alabaster.

 Terry is married to Debbie and together they live in Alabaster.
 Terry is an executive at Regions Bank, an author, knife maker, former college professor, veteran of the armed forces and all around interesting guy.
 Terry has a passion for teaching and grief counseling.

-Matt Benson - Elder
+Jacob Freeman - Elder

 Jacob and his wife Brittany have been married since 2011, and they have two sons and one daughter.
 Jacob received his Master of Divinity degree from Beeson Divinity School, and he is the BCM Campus Minister at the University of Montevallo.